-Table 12.9 Table to assist development of generator compliance programs
+Table 1 Table to assist development of generator compliance programs

-This table is intended as a guide to Ggenerators that is one of a number of potential resources for developing and modifying compliance programs.
-It is not an exhaustive list of tests and methodologies.
-Generators should consider the ten-compliance principles set out in Chapter 1 of the documenttemplate when applying this table.
-Chapters 1 and 2 of thise documenttemplate provide important context for the application of this table and emphasisze that Ggenerators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.
+This table is intended as a guide to Generators that is one of a number of potential resources for developing and modifying compliance programs.
+It is not an exhaustive list of tests and methodologies, as new, and more effective, approaches may develop over time.
+Generators should consider the compliance principles set out in Chapter 1 of the document when applying this table.
+Chapters 1 and 2 of this document provide important context for the application of this table and emphasises that Generators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.

-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment Reactive Power Capability (as required under S5.2.5.1 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 39 Method 1 (of 5): At rated power output, adjust the reactive power at the connection point to specified levels Every 3 years and after plant change Directly Measurable.
-Applies to synchronous and conventional plant, and entire wind farms and solar farms Be capable of achieving reactive power requirements of the performance standard Method 2 (of 5): Exercise the over and under excitation limits at as close to rated power output as practical Every 3 years and after plant change Directly Measurable.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment Reactive Power Capability (as required under S5.2.5.1 in versions 1-71 of the Rules, the initial Code, and all amended versions of the Code) Method 1 (of 5): At rated power output, adjust the reactive power at the connection point to specified levels Every 3 years and after plant change Directly Measurable.
+Applies to synchronous and conventional plant, entire wind farms and solar farms Be capable of achieving reactive power requirements of the performance standard Method 2 (of 5): Exercise the over and under excitation limits at as close to rated power output as practical Every 3 years and after plant change Directly Measurable.
 Applies to synchronous and conventional plant Be capable of achieving reactive power requirements of the performance standard

-Where there is more than one method provided, only one method is required to be used.
+&lt;sup>25 Where there is more than one method provided, only one method is required to be used.

-38 See section 2.7 of the template for more information on the factors to be considered when determining the actual frequency.
+&lt;sup>26 See section 2.7 of the template for more information on the factors to be considered when determining the actual frequency.

-This provision was amended in the Code on 9 August 2001 and on 27 March 2003, and in version 13 of the Rules.
+&lt;sup>27 This provision was amended in the Code on 9 August 2001 and on 27 March 2003, and in version 13 of the Rules.

-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment Method 3 (of 5): Step testing of AVR limiters Every 3 years and after plant change Applies to conventional plant Be capable of achieving reactive power requirements of the performance standard Reactive Power Capability (as required under S5.2.5.1 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 40 Method 4 (of 5): (a) Capability will be tested by component: and Testing of ancillary plant and type testing of sample turbines/solar installation following plant change Applies to wind farms plant and solar farms Be capable of achieving performance standard (b) Capability will be monitored using SCADA under normal wind and solar farm operation.
-Annual review of a selection of events Consistency with plant characteristics Method 5 (of 5): Routine testing of relevant subsystems As appropriate to the technology of the relevant sub-system Applicable to a wide range of generating plant and systems Consistency with plant characteristics
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment Method 3 (of 5): Step testing of AVR limiters Every 3 years and after plant change Applies to conventional plant Be capable of achieving reactive power requirements of the performance standard Reactive Power Capability (as required under S5.2.5.1 in versions 1-71 of the Rules, the initial Code, and all amended versions of the Code) Method 4 (of 5): (a) Capability will be tested by component: and Testing of ancillary plant and type testing of sample turbines/solar installation following plant change Applies to wind farms plant and solar farms Be capable of achieving performance standard (b) Capability will be monitored using SCADA under normal wind and solar farm operation.
+Annual review of a selection of events Consistency with plant characteristics Method 5 (of 5): Routine testing of relevant sub- systems As appropriate to the technology of the relevant sub-system Applicable to a wide range of generating plant and systems Consistency with plant characteristics

-This provision was amended in the Code on 9 August 2001 and on 27 March 2003, and in version 13 of the Rules.
+&lt;sup>28 This provision was amended in the Code on 9 August 2001 and on 27 March 2003, and in version 13 of the Rules.